Supersonic-Sites/ElopeTofino/content/_index.md

         desc: Starts at
         price: $3,600
         features:
-          - feature: "3h of personal consultation and planning "
+          - feature: "Personal consultation and planning "
           - feature: "Coordination of the day "
           - feature: Detailed itinerary of the event
           - feature: BC marriage officiant